Learn how to cook a porterhouse steak in a cast iron skillet. This simple meal is healthy and tastes like a steakhouse dinner you can make tonight!

 See the recipe card for details.

-How To Cook A Porterhouse Steak in A Skillet
+How To Cook A Porterhouse Steak in a Skillet

 - Defrost the steak overnight in the refrigerator if it's frozen.
 Take it out of the fridge 30-60 minutes before cooking so it can come to room temperature.